McHugh Peak (4,311 ft.)

 Once you reach the top of Point 3,200, follow the crest of the ridge 1.9 miles to the summit of McHugh.
 The wind-swept tundra and rocky ridgeline is easy to follow and runs at a fairly shallow angle, though there are two prominent notches during which you’ll lose (and regain) about 150 feet of elevation each time.
 This ridge is well-traveled and there is an informal trail running along it most of the way.
 At the last rocky point before the summit, the trail disperses onto a broad face that sweeps up toward McHugh’s craggy crown.

 Once you reach the summit ridge, the view opens up and you’ll be able to see down the McHugh Creek drainage toward Turnagain Arm.
-Whether you decide to climb the true summit of McHugh or not is up to you: while the Bear Valley route up McHugh is just an adventurous Class 2, the final 20 feet to the true summit are probably Class 3+.
+Whether you decide to climb the true summit of McHugh or not is up to you: while the Bear Valley route up McHugh is just an adventurous Class 2, the final few feet to the true summit qualify as Class 4 (light rock climbing).
 The crag is climbed from the north side up an obvious, well-worn route that steps up a steep grassy gully, traverses a few feet to the east and then requires that you climb about 8 feet up the final rock.
 Anyone who’s been to a climbing wall would probably wonder what all the fuss is about, but there is exposure and it would be wise to move cautiously and deliberately, especially if it’s your first time.

 Rabbit Creek Route (East Ridge)